ITV Wales & West: Transmitters

 (Kilvey and Pontypool were classed as 'relays' prior to Digital transmission as they were not 'line-fed').

 Prior to digital broadcasting, the transmitter distribution system continued to permit the sub-grouping of west and north Wales, echoing the historic VHF regional configuration.
-However, it was not particularly useful for programme purposes but sometimes exploited for the transmission of commercials.
+However, it was not particularly useful for programme purposes but was sometimes exploited for the transmission of commercials.

 The differences between the UHF and VHF networks meant that, between 1970 and 1985, HTV provided three different broadcast services, each with its own schedule of programmes: